 - Functions similarly to one-size pockets, they are just smaller.

 - One large, single layer of natural material.
 This will be wrapped or folded around the baby, and then secured with a pin or Snappi.
 You put a cover on over it.
-Flats are usually one-size, but they can work for newborns with certain folding techniques unlike some other one-size diapers.
+Flats are usually one-size, but they can work for newborns (and many have smaller sizes for newborns) with certain folding techniques unlike some other one-size diapers.

 - Similar to the other systems that use covers, but you put an insert inside the cover instead of wrapping a cloth around a baby and securing.